Turkey bowling

 Turkey bowling is a sport which is based on ordinary bowling.
 A frozen turkey serves as the bowling ball and 10 liquid-filled plastic beverage bottles are used for bowling pins.
 The turkey is bowled down a smooth surface such as ice or a soap-covered sheet of painters plastic.
 The sport is commonly associated with Thanksgiving.

-Turkey bowling is popular in minor league ice hockey in the United States and Canada.

 The original variant involves turkey bowling in an aisle of a grocery store.
-A Derrick Johnson claims to have invented turkey bowling in 1988 when he worked as a grocery clerk at a Newport Beach Lucky's branch while observing a manager slide a frozen turkey across the floor and accidentally topple a soda bottle.

-Derrick became a self-appointed commissioner of the "Poultry Bowlers Association" and codified the rules and terminology, such as "the fowl line" (cf. "foul line"), "the gobbler" (three strikes in a row; cf. turkey (bowling)), "the Butterball" (a gutterball) and "the wishbone" (a 7-10 split).
+Derrick Johnson, who worked as a grocery clerk at a Newport Beach Lucky's branch, claims to have invented the sport in 1988 while observing a manager slide a frozen turkey across the floor and accidentally topple a soda bottle.
+Johnson became a self-appointed commissioner of the "Poultry Bowlers Association" and codified the rules and terminology, such as "the fowl line" (cf. "foul line"), "the gobbler" (three strikes in a row; cf. turkey (bowling)), "the Butterball" (a gutterball) and "the wishbone" (a 7-10 split).